0dadj1an/CheckPoint/README.md

+# CheckPoint

-# CheckPoint policy auto installation
+#policy auto installation
+auto_install.sh
+dbedit.sh

 this is examle of script which do auto installation of firewall policies on versions R77

 script can run via cron or manually from command line